sadafkhan0107/Notes_App/README.md

 # Notes_App

-Note_App is a super cool to add your todos, and have stored for a life time.
+Note_App is a super cool to add your notes, and have stored for a life time.
 You can also pin & Unpin the notes and push the notes in archive section which is another web page.

 Tech Stack
 HTML/CSS